mofolactic/Personal-portfolio-page/README.md

 # Personal-portfolio-page
-A webiste for making a personal portfolio page.
+A webiste used for making a personal portfolio page.